GSA/IAE-Transparency-Space/sam_web_standards/components.md

 # Components

+## Form Controls

+The *SAM Web Standards* makes use of [form controls](https://playbook.cio.gov/designstandards/form-controls/) section, this section is meant as an addition to those standards.

+- **Mobile Consideration:** Data entry on a mobile (handheld, phone, and so on) device can be tedious; therefore, when designing and developing forms, minimize the use of text input fields and large text areas.

 ## Header

 The header consists of the branded home button, main navigation, and application navigation elements (only when within an application).
 The branded home button consists of the transition.SAM.gov logo with a link to https://transition.SAM.gov/ allowing users to go to https://transition.SAM.gov from anywhere within the site.